pablo-lamtenzan/Metamorphic_engine_documentation/engine.md

  // Is possible to fool recursive traversal disassemblys ussing two equaly viable options or an abnormal program execution flow
  ```

+ ##### 3.2) Code offuscation

+ The quality of the offuscations tactics can be mesurated by potency, resistence (against automated desoffuscator) , stealth (how is difficult to separe offuscate code form not offuscated) and cost (in the execution time).
+There are 4 categories of offuscation transformation: layout, data, control, preventive having each one their potency, resistance, stealth and cost.
+The goal of this categories are to mesure the level of offuscation.

+ This is interesting but i've writting this for educationals purposes and i need others humans to understand my work ...